WeiYanPeh/llm-chatbot/README.md

 ```

 📄 License

-© 2025 Eli Lilly Digital Health — For internal and research use only.
+For internal and research use only.
 Unauthorized redistribution or commercial use is prohibited.